ChoboBear/NER/README.md

 NER
-Serching sepcial words in the text(people, locations, organiations, miscellaneous), using stanza
+Serching special words in the text(people, locations, organiations, miscellaneous), using stanza